 A large crowd filled the room for the annual The Annual St. Nicholas Fair at Christ Church in Pomfret.

-Students from Marion polis and Woodstock Academy helped out by selling baked goods during the fair providing a literal taste of Vermont fresh-made cheese.
+Students from Marion polis and Woodstock Academy helped out by selling baked goods during the fair.

 Customer examine jewelry for sale that could make for gorgeous gifts or for a fun addition to someone's Christmas wears.